About Harmonize 4 Speech

 The Harmonize For Speech fund was established in 1977 as the fund-raising project of the Ontario District Association of Chapters, SPEBSQSA, commonly known as the Barbershop Harmony Society.
-The fund is administered by a seven-man Board of Trustees elected by the Ontario District House of Delegates.
-Almost five million dollars have been raised to-date using all volunteers thereby keeping administration costs around 3% per year.
+The fund is administered by a seven-member Board of Trustees elected by the Ontario District House of Delegates.
+Ontario District Members presently serving as your trustees are:

 Ontario's Harmonize For Speech Fund: